 This technology relies on a fiber pad to be impregnated with carbon dust.
 Due to glue used in binding the carbon dust to the fibers and the small amounts of activated carbon used, the effectiveness of this type of activated carbon filters is very limited.
 Many times, carbon-impregnated pads are also used to function as pre-filters.

 12. Will the manufacturer accept returns?
-Most good manufacturers will allow a 30 day return for an air cleaner if it does not suit your needs or you find it ineffective.
+Most good manufacturers will allow a 30 day return for an air purifier if it does not suit your needs or you find it ineffective.
 You would be responsible however for shipping charges if the machine is not defective as such.

 I still think it is hard for the average consumer to make sense out of all this.
 We deluge people with information on our site and still people call us up asking which one would we pick for their situation.